nrwl/nx/docs/nx-cloud/intro/nx-agents.md

 ## Managed Agents, Seamless Configuration

 Enabling task distribution with Nx Agents can be done in a single line.
-Simply add the `--distribute-on` property to the `start-ci-run` line in your CI pipeline configuration:
+Simply add the `--distributes-on` property to the `start-ci-run` line in your CI pipeline configuration:

 ```yaml
 - name: Start CI run